codemod/module-replacement-codemods/codemods/regexp-to-arkregex/README.md

 ## What it does

-This codemod automatically transforms your code to use arkregex, a type-safe regex library that provides:
+This codemod automatically transforms your code to use arkregex, a type-safe regex library.

-- Type inference for regex patterns
-- Compile-time validation
-- Better TypeScript integration

 ### Transformation Example